Dan Devine: Missouri

 Devine's success at Arizona State resulted in an offer from the University of Missouri, which he accepted on December 18, 1957.
 At first, Devine was reluctant to accept the position; his flight to Missouri had developed engine trouble.
 Devine also had hot chocolate spilled on him by a stewardess during the flight, which arrived six hours late.

-Over the next 13 years, Devine would turn the once-dormant program into a consistently competitive school that finished with a Top 20 ranking nine times.
+Over the next 13 years, Devine would turn the once-dormant program into a consistently competitive school that finished with a Top 20 ranking in the Coaches Poll nine times.
 His record of 93–37–7 (.704) included four bowl game victories, with his winning percentage passing that of his predecessor Don Faurot.
 Devine left Missouri with the second most number of wins as coach in school history, behind only Faurot.
 Devine is now third after being passed by Gary Pinkel in 2013.

 After finishing 5–4–1 in his first year in 1958, Devine (with two years left on his contract) gained some job security when a group of Missouri alumni funded a $150,000 life insurance policy that covered him as long as he remained as head coach of the Tigers.
 The investment paid off as Missouri never lost more than three games over the next decade.

 Tiger football was integrated under Devine's watch, with Norris Stevenson and Mel West becoming Mizzou's first Black scholarship athletes.
-Both would play major roles in a season which would become unforgettable for Missouri fans.
+Both would play major roles for the team and would later be selected in the 1961 NFL draft.

 In 1960, the Tigers began the year unranked, but after shutting out SMU 20–0, in the season opener, moved up to 16th and continued to head upward in the weekly rankings.
 Following that win with eight straight victories, Missouri became the top-ranked team in the country following a 41–19 victory over Oklahoma.